 It was during the reign of Philip II that the first great genius of Spanish painting, El Greco, settled in the country.
 He was born in Crete and worked in Italy before moving to Toledo in about 1577.
 His highly emotional style gave powerful expression to the religious fervour of his adopted country but it was not to Philip’s taste.
 El Greco consequently enjoyed little royal patronage but he produced a succession of magnificent altarpieces for churches in Toledo.

 In 1586 El Greco painted one of his greatest masterpieces, The Burial of Count Orgaz, for the Church of Santo Tomé in Toledo.
-This work, still in place, portrays a 14th-century Toledan nobleman laid in his grave (in actuality situated just below the painting) by SS Stephen and Augustine.
+This work, still in place, portrays a 14th-century Toledan nobleman laid in his grave (in actuality situated just below the painting) by St Stephen and St Augustine.
 Above, the count’s soul rises to a heaven densely populated with angels, saints, and contemporary political figures.

 17th Century: Diego Velázquez (1599-1660)